 People before processes

-Furthermore, by delivering our project in smaller chunks more frequently, we can be much more flexible with clients' needs.
-It's quite the opposite of the traditional Waterfall system based on delivering massive pieces of project with huge chunks of time in between.
+Furthermore, by delivering our project in smaller increments more frequently, we can be much more flexible with clients' needs.
+It's quite the opposite of the traditional Waterfall system based on delivering massive pieces of projects with large amounts of time in between.

-Because we wanted to implement a more efficient project management process that encourages adaptability and accountability, as well as improve time management and self-organization in the company – in purpose of delivering highest quality product to every client.
+Because we wanted to implement a more efficient project management process that encourages adaptability and accountability, as well as improve time management and self-organization in the company; thus enabling us to do our job better, faster, and more efficiently.